Lymantria dispar asiatica

 Lymantria dispar asiatica, the LDA moth or Asian spongy moth, also known as the Asian gypsy moth, is a moth in the family Erebidae of Eurasian origin.
 It is similar to Lymantria dispar dispar in appearance, but adult females can fly.
 It is classified as a pest and is host to over 500 species of trees, shrubs and plants.

 Common names

 Lymantria dispar asiatica has several common names including the Asian gypsy moth, persimmon caterpillar or persimmon tussock moth.

+USDA’s Animal and Plant Health Inspection Service (APHIS) replaced the common name for regulated Lymantria moths.
+APHIS changed “Asian gypsy moth” (Lymantria dispar asiatica, L. dispar japonica, L. albescens, L. postalba, and L. umbrosa) with “flighted spongy moth complex.”

 Taxonomy

 Lymantria dispar asiatica was originally described as a subspecies of Lymantria dispar by Vnukovskij in 1926.
 It was synonymized with Lymantria dispar dispar by Schintlmeister in 2004.
 L. d. asiatica is treated as a subspecies of L. dispar.

 The species has undergone the same reclassification of the family as Lymantria dispar, moving from Lymantriidae to Noctuidae to Erebidae.

 Range

 Asia

 Found throughout temperate Asia.
 Usually east of the Ural Mountains up into the far east of Russia and most of China and Korea.
 It is not found south of the Himalayan range in India.